DUI Charges for Out-of-State Visitors

 For individuals who are visiting Ohio from another state, the laws regarding driving under the influence (DUI) are still fully applicable.
 Dealing with these charges can be problematic when your time and money are both valuable and limited.
 An experienced OVI attorney can help you address these charges and minimize the need for you to appear at court, and otherwise simplify a sometimes complex process.

-Columbus Attorney for Out-of-State DUI Offenders
+Cincinnati Attorney for Out-of-State DUI Offenders

 It is important to work with a defense attorney who understands the complexity of non-resident drunk or drugged driving charges.
-Joslyn Law Firm is a full service criminal defense firm based in Franklin County, OH.
+Joslyn Law Firm is a full service criminal defense firm based in Hamilton County, OH.
 Our criminal lawyers have represented out of state guests and international visitors from many complex criminal charges.

 Our attorneys are proactive, aggressive and focused on providing legal representation that is both productive and comprehensive.
 They will handle every aspect of your case, from the gathering of evidence to the production of all necessary documents.
 This will allow you to go back to your state of residence, and focus on moving on with your life, while Joslyn Law Firm addresses your legal problems on your behalf.